c-core-labs/pokeyslib/ReadMe.txt

 header file to /usr/include.
 Sudo may be required to gain write access to these two folders

+Dependencies (Windows):
+The library (and applications using it) must be linked with the following libra- ries on Windows:
+    setupapi.lib
+    Ws2_32.lib
+    iphlpapi.lib
+with the following linker command
+-lsetupapi -lWs2_32 -liphlpapi

+Dependencies (other OS):
+The library (and applications using it) must be linked with the following libra-
+ry:
+    usb-1.0 (libusb-1.0)
+with the following linker command
+-lusb-1.0

 Also:
 qmake can be used to build the librray using the attached project file PoKeysLib.pro.